-‘GTA Online’ Tips: Become A CEO—Here’s How To Earn More Money
+‘GTA Online’ Tips: Become A CEO — Here’s How To Earn More Money

-GTA Online has become a huge success now as developer Rockstar is continuously improving the game.
-Here are some tips on how to make the most out of this Grand Theft Auto video game.
+GTA Online has become a huge success now, and developer Rockstar is continuously improving the game.
+Here are some tips on how to make the most out of this Grand Theft Auto installment.

-One way to make more money and build an empire within GTA Online is by becoming a CEO of a criminal organization.
+One way to make more money and build an empire in GTA Online is by becoming a CEO of a criminal organization.
 According to Metro, by becoming a CEO, the player can buy and sell offices and warehouses, as well as hire associates to run their missions.
 That does not come cheap, but it will reap a lot of money in time.

 To become a CEO and create your own organization, you need about $1 million to $6 million to buy an office.
 Players can purchase an office through the Dynasty 8 Executive website on their character’s mobile phone.
 It will include a computer that the CEO will use to buy missions, as well as manage his warehouses.
 Warehouses will be used to store the cargo crates, which will generate large sums of income when sold.
 A CEO can have up to five warehouses.